diagrams/diagrams-pandoc/README.md

 class, so that pandoc can perform syntax highlighting as usual.

 I have only tested with pandoc's markdown reader.
-In particular, the rst reader doesn't seem to currently support adding classes to code blocks.
+In particular, the rst reader does not attach classes to code blocks, only to Div elements.

 ## Installing